subhash1107/dsajs/README.md

 - **removeElement.js**: Remove all occurrences of a given value from an array in-place and return the new length.
 - **removingDuplicates.js**: Remove duplicates from a sorted array.
 - **reverseString.js**: Reverse a string in-place given as an array of characters.
+- **singleNumber.js**: Find the element that appears only once in an array where every other element appears exactly twice.
+- **singleNumber-ii.js**: Find the element that appears only once in an array where every other element appears exactly three times.

 ## Basic Programming

 General programming and algorithmic challenges:

 - **coercion.js**: Demonstrates JavaScript type coercion with various types.